The Wild Garden at Sheringham Park

 The 50 acres of wild garden at Sheringham Park houses a nationally important collection of rhododendrons.
 The garden developed around a base planting of Scots pine and oak, with the earliest plantings thought to date from around about 1850.

 Plant collector Ernest Wilson is thought to have provided specimens that added extensively to the planting here in the early 20th century and the last private owner of the estate Thomas Upcher also made significant additions to the garden up to death in 1985.

 The wild garden is now home to over 80 species of rhododendron and azalea often providing colour from November to August with peak flowering occurring from mid-May into early June.

-Two viewing platforms provide ideal vantage points from which to look down on a carpet of colour in late spring and over the surrounding countryside at all times throughout the year.
+Two viewing platforms ( Currently closed due to Covid restrictions) provide ideal vantage points from which to look down on a carpet of colour in late spring and over the surrounding countryside at all times throughout the year.